How To Fill Out The Ohio Articles of Organization

 Enter the LLC name, including the identifier, to continue.
 If you choose a name that is taken, the Secretary of State will return your application.

 Step 2: Choose an Effective Date & Time

 The effective date section is optional and provides a choice to delay the start date of the LLC for up to 90 days in the future.

 Some will delay the effective date of the LLC if they aren’t ready to start the business, but want the filing out of the way or if they are close to the end of a calendar year.

 By default, the effective date is the day the Secretary of State files the formation paperwork.
-Otherwise, enter a different start date.
+Otherwise, enter a different start date and time.

 Step 3: Enter the Purpose of the LLC

 In this section, you can, but are not required to enter some basic information regarding the activities of the LLC.

 If any information is provided, it is generally recommended to keep this statement somewhat generic, so the Articles of Organization wouldn’t need to be amended should the business change.